 Figure 1 Conceptual framework-community midwifery model.
-CMW, Community Midwifery; HCPs, Healthcare Providers.
+CMW, Community Midwifery; HCPs, Healthcare Providers. is important in the planning of strategies addressing the sustainability of services to promote and improve maternal and newborn health.
 The CMW model (figure 1) has been adapted from Chitral Newborn Survival Programme (CCSP).
 18 This model was developed with the Government of Pakistan's maternal and newborn child health (MNCH) programme strategy to expand community-level CMWs services.
 The uptake and sustainability of CMWs services and their retention can be influenced by the six factors discussed in the model.
-These factors are:

-- CMWs skills competency: The factor which can affect the ability of a community midwife to contribute toward services provision and retention in their profession is the quality of preservice training and access to continued professional development.
+These factors are: - CMWs skills competency: The factor which can affect the ability of a community midwife to contribute toward services provision and retention in their profession is the quality of preservice training and access to continued professional development.
 The capacity development and clinical skills of CMWs are grounded on the quality of their training programmes. - 2.
 Supportive supervision: Reference to the monitoring and supervision of community midwives, the programme divided its components into technical and administrative components.
-16 The technical component for field monitoring of CMWs' is the domain of district tutors; and the administrative supervision is the area of a lady health supervisor (LHS), an employee of the National Programme.
-19 The support and supervision of community midwives provide them with opportunities for the successful delivery of health services. - 3.
+The technical component for field monitoring of CMWs' is the domain of district tutors; and the administrative supervision is the area of a lady health supervisor (LHS), an employee of the National Programme.
+The support and supervision of community midwives provide them with opportunities for the successful delivery of health services. - 3.
 Affordability for CMWs services: CMW is the only cadre among MNCH vertical programmes that have been working as private independent practitioners who are to generate money through services charges from their clients.20 In Pakistan, traditionally the government, as well as some non-governmental organisations, pro-